Still Working But Considering Social Security Disability?

-- You have a real honest-to-goodness physical or mental condition or disease (i.e., recognized in the medical world as legitimate) supported by medical testing and findings .
+- You have a real honest-to-goodness physical or mental condition (such as bipolar disorder or depression) or disease (i.e., recognized in the medical world as legitimate) supported by medical testing and findings .

 - This condition or disease has been diagnosed by the appropriate medical specialist.